LLNL/sundials/doc/cvode/guide/source/Usage/index.rst

 necessary, e.g., when providing a custom linear solver that updates the matrix using the current :math:`\gamma` as part of the solve.

-.. c:function:: int CVodeSetLinearSolutionScaling(void* cvode_mem, booleantype onoff)
+.. c:function:: int CVodeSetLinearSolutionScaling(void* cvode_mem, sunbooleantype onoff)

    The function :c:func:`CVodeSetLinearSolutionScaling` enables or disables scaling  the linear system solution to account for a change in :math:`\gamma` in the linear system.
 For more details see :numref:`SUNLinSol.CVODE.lagged`.